bharatmazire/ChatApp/README.md

 3. You can read reply when you send a message or have a separate thread to monitor the queue for incoming messages(optional).

 4. Single program should serve the purpose.
 No dedicated chat server is needed.

-Please find the attached sample output for your reference.
-Your may have different interface for your chat application.